 17 miles south of Palatka, off of U.S. Highway 17.
 The forest is on

-Florida offering horse trails and some provide for
+Florida offer horse trails and some provide for

 equine camping.
 The Florida Horse